jeff-zucker/solid-file-client/docs/transition-to-v.1.md

 a ReadableStream.
 You can turn the stream into text with response.text().

-## Other changes

-The rdflib library is no longer used by Solid-File-Client so you don't need to import or require it.

 # More Help

-If you get stuck transitioning, use the gitter chat or the forum, we'll be glad to help.
+If you get stuck transitioning, contact me in the gitter chat (@jeffz) or in the forum (@jeff-zucker).